jbrosher/dscChangeAzureTempDriveLetter/README.md

 4) Deploy the ARM template to the Resource Group that contains your VM

 ## How to Deploy Using PowerShell

+> Note: Requires AZ Powershell Modules to be installed

 1) If you have an existing DSC extension you will have to remove it before deploying this.
 2) Upload Zip file to a storage account